NR4A nuclear receptor regulation and activity during organ formation

 Our laboratory studies the NR4A group of orphan nuclear receptors.
 This functionally

-diverse group of transcription factors has context-dependent roles in regulations
+diverse group of transcription factors has context-dependent roles in regulation cell

-cell proliferation, differentiation, quiescence, and survival.
-They are emerging as
+proliferation, differentiation, quiescence, and survival.
+They are emerging as important

-important factors in the tiology of several diseases including atherosclerosis, cancer,
+factors in the etiology of several diseases including atherosclerosis, cancer, and

-and neurodegeneration.
-Our focus is on understanding the cellular mechanisms of NR4A
+neurodegeneration.
+Our focus is on understanding the cellular mechanisms of NR4A NR

-NR function with an emphasis in deciphering downstream transcriptional outputs and
+function with an emphasis in deciphering downstream transcriptional outputs and the

 The goal of our research is to discover NR4A signaling pathways that can provide new insight into the role of NR4A in disease models.